 “We never could have loved the earth if we had no childhood in it” George Eliot

-After about 15 minutes we reached the trail head for the Lighthouse:
+After about 15 minutes we reached the trailhead for the Lighthouse.

 The kid’s legs couldn’t carry them down to the beach fast enough!
 We spent the next hour rock climbing, beachcombing, looking for driftwood, taking photos, and watching boats go by – all under beautiful and warm sunny skies.
 It was a magical afternoon!

-I highly recommend this excursion… it is well worth the drive (45 minutes from Langley) and it’s a short enough hike that you can combine it with other activities during the day (we went to Stanley Park afterwards)
+I highly recommend this excursion… it is well worth the drive (45 minutes from Langley) and it’s a short enough hike that you can combine it with other activities during the day (we went to Stanley Park afterwards).

 - Family Friendly, easy terrain, even for strollers

-– Dogs allowed
+- Dogs allowed (on leash)

 - Washrooms on site

-- AMAZING views right in our back yard!
+- AMAZING views right in our backyard!

 - Parking – just be prepared to park tight and wait a bit for a spot to free up.